provena/provena/docs/versioning/how-to-view-versions.md

 ## Viewing version info in the Registry

 ### Step 1.
-Navigate to Versioning tab in the dataset record in the Data Store
+Navigate to Versioning tab in the item record in the Registry

 - Ensure you're logged in.
 - Navigate to the Registry.